Deadly Fungal Infection Candida Auris in 2023: Should You Be Worried?

 C. auris typically affects patients who already have a serious medical condition or are immunocompromised, and it can affect patients of all ages.

 Patients who appear to be at the highest risk for infection are those who:

 - Have been hospitalized in a healthcare facility for an extended period of time

 - Have a central venous catheter or other lines or tubes entering their body

 - Have previously received antibiotics or antifungal medications

-Symptoms vary, but commonly include a fever and chills that don’t respond to antibiotics.
+Symptoms vary, depending on the site or type of infection but commonly include a fever and chills that don’t respond to antibiotics.

 Most of these infections can be treated with a type of antifungal medications known as echinocandins.
 But some strains resist all three main classes of drugs, requiring higher doses of multiple medications.
 In these cases, consulting an expert on fungal infections may be advised.